SherylPhilip/Course-4---Intro-to-Machine-Learning/README.md

 # Technocolabs Internship Pre-requisites(Intro-to-Machine-Learning)
-This repository contains all the pre-requisite notebooks for my internship as a Machine Learning Developer at Technocolabs.
+This repository contains all the pre-requisite notebooks for my internship as a Data Analyst at Technocolabs.

 It includes some of the micro-courses from kaggle.